 Fair value measurements discussed herein are based upon certain market assumptions and pertinent information available to management as of and during the years ended December 31, 2020 and 2019.
 The carrying amount of cash and accounts payable approximated fair value as they are short term in nature.
 The guidance in ASC 815, Derivatives and Hedging, requires that we mark the value of our common stock warrant liability to market and recognize the change in valuation in our statements of operations each reporting period.
 Determining the warrant liability to be recorded requires us to develop estimates to be used in calculating the fair value of the warrant.
 The fair value of common stock warrants issued were estimated based on a Black-Scholes model during the years ended December 31, 2020 and 2019.
 The estimated fair value of the warrant liability and the derivative liability ("embedded put features") included in the convertible promissory notes, represent Level 3 measurements.
 The following table details the fair value measurement within the fair value hierarchy of the Company's financial instruments, which includes the Level 3 liabilities:

-Fair value measurements as of December 31, 2019, using:
+December 31, 2019, using:

-Level 1 Level 2 Level 3 To
+Level 1 Level 2 Level 3 Total

-\$ \$ \$239,000 \$239,000
+Liabilities

-14,524 14,524
+Derivative liabilities \$ \$ \$239,000 \$239,000

-\$- \$- \$253,524 \$253,524
+Warrant liability 14,524 14,524

-\$- - \$- Level 2 Level 2 Level 1 Level 2 Level 3 \$- \$- \$239,000 - - 14,524
+\$ \$ - \$253,524 \$253,524

 (3) Fair Value Measurements (Continued)